SeanOlar/help-desk-it-support-portfolio/README.md

 # Help Desk / IT Support Portfolio

-Welcome!
 This is a portfolio of basic but essential tasks I’ve learned and documented as part of my journey toward becoming a Help Desk Technician.
 This repository demonstrates my practical understanding of troubleshooting, scripting, networking, and system administration.

 ---